-Made of high baked red clay and unglazed, this Gaiwan is an excellent choice for steeping darker infusions such as a roasted oolong or a shou puer.
+Made of high baked red clay and unglazed, this gaiwan is an excellent choice for steeping darker infusions such as a roasted oolong or a shou puer.
 The unglazed exterior helps to ensure steady handling of the gaiwan, while the unglazed interior allows the clay to be seasoned over time to a particular style of tea.
 Please accept slight variations in color as a sign of the craftsmanship and artisan processing.

-History of the Gaiwan
+History of the Gaiwan:

 Approx. 3.5″ diameter, 2.5″ height.

 6 ounce capacity.